-The main contributions of this study are summarized as follows: \begin{enumerate} \item We present the maximization restoration areas problem and formulate an exact mathematical programming model for UAV-enabled grassland restoration problem.
-To the best of our knowledge, there is no work that explores such models in the context of UAV-enabled grassland restoration problem. \item We decompose the maximization restoration areas problem into a two stages optimization problem.
-CHAPBILM is explored to effectively solve the maximization restoration areas problem, without ignoring the dependence between the two stages. \item The simulation results demonstrate that CHAPBILM performs significantly better than the noncooperative optimization method for the UAV-enabled grassland restoration problem, which also confirms the dependency relationship between UAV trajectory design and restoration areas allocation. \end{enumerate} The rest of this work is structured as follows.
+The main contributions of this study are summarized as follows: \begin{enumerate} \item We are the first to present the maximization of restoration areas problem, and then formulate an energy-sensitive mathematical programming model of the UAV-enabled grassland restoration method under the realistic constraints. \item We decompose the maximization of restoration areas problem into a two stages optimization problem.
+A cooperative optimization algorithm CHAPBILM is explored to effectively solve the optimization problem by fully employing the inherent dependencies between the two stages. \item The simulation results demonstrate that CHAPBILM performs significantly better than the noncooperative optimization method for the UAV-enabled grassland restoration problem, which also confirms the dependency relationship between UAV trajectory design and restoration areas allocation. \end{enumerate}

+The rest of this work is structured as follows.
 Section \ref{Related-Work} reviews the related work.
-Section \ref{System-Model} describes the system model and formulates the exact mathematical programming model for UAV-Enabled grassland restoration method.
-Section \ref{Cooperative-Optimization-Method} proposes the cooperative optimization method based on heuristic algorithm and PBIL tailored the UAV-enabled grassland restoration problem.
+Section \ref{System-Model} describes the system model and formulates the energy-sensitive mathematical programming model for UAV-Enabled grassland restoration problem.
+Section \ref{Cooperative-Optimization-Method} proposes the cooperative optimization method based on the heuristic algorithm and the variant of PBIL tailored the UAV-enable grassland restoration problem.
 Section \ref{Simulation-Studies} demonstrates the results of simulation studies.
 Finally, Section \ref{Conclusion} concludes this work.